2021 Joe Biden speech to a joint session of Congress: Background

 Speaker Pelosi invited Biden to address a joint session on April 13, 2021, asking him to "share [his] vision for addressing the challenges and opportunities" of the time.
 Biden delivered his speech on the 99th day of his presidency amidst the ongoing COVID-19 pandemic and economic recovery, campaign to vaccinate Americans, ratification of the American Rescue Plan, Democratic efforts to advance legislation on infrastructure, guns, social justice, and voting rights, Derek Chauvin's conviction in the murder of George Floyd, and planned withdrawal of U.S. forces from Afghanistan.

 Security and public health measures

-The joint session was designated a National Special Security Event due to an ongoing security threat to Congress that began with the the U.S. Capitol attack in January 2021.
+The joint session was designated a National Special Security Event due to an ongoing security threat to Congress that began with the U.S. Capitol attack in January 2021.
 Due to the ongoing COVID-19 pandemic, face covering requirements and social distancing were used to protect attendees, and members of Congress were not allowed to invite guests, breaking with tradition.
 Measures were coordinated by the House Sergeant of Arms and Attending Physician.
 A limited number of members of Congress were in attendance; overall, 200 people were gathered in the House Chamber.
 No designated survivor was chosen because Cabinet members watched the address remotely.